-Once again Mahogany Opera Group have asked us to play with them, this time on a new work by Laurence Osborn and Theo Merz called The Mother.
+CHROMA returns to Mahogany Opera Group for this new work by Laurence Osborn and Theo Merz.

 A mother and a son, a son and a mother.

 Things had to be this way and couldn’t be another.

 Leon dreams of changing the world with his radical philosophy but the explosive, suffocating, mutually destructive relationship he has with his mother leaves little time for anything or anyone else.

 The Mother is an adaptation of the absurdist play Matka by Polish writer Witkacy (Stanisław Ignacy Witkiewicz).
 Indebted to Eastern European theatre, it is a bitingly satirical and explosive response to the traditions of opera.
 Osborn plunges the audience into an anarchic, surrealist world through taut, intense music that draws on Weill, Birtwistle, and Romitelli, alongside mainstream pop influences.

 POSK, LONDON 25 APRIL 2018

 The Mother: Lore Lixenberg